myappsec/scansuite/README.md

 ScanSuite is the vulnerability scanning orchestrator for the code (SAST), Infrastructure as Code (IACS), Dependency (SCA / OSS), Dynamic Analysis (DAST) as well as Infrastructure assessment security tools.

-Follow to https://scansuite.eu for product details.
+Follow to https://scansuite.gitbook.io/ for installation and usage details.